motorcycle 101 guides

 6. Nevada Motorcycle Lane Splitting Laws

 Lane splitting is illegal in Nevada.
-You are not allowed to engage in the following behavior while operating a motorcycle:
+You are not allowed to engage in the following while operating a motorcycle:

 • You cannot ride on top of the dividing lines